 Details of all housing PFI schemes - pdf (100kb) are available.
 In November 2010 DCLG announced the outcome of its review of all housing PFI schemes, either already under contract, in procurement, or in the pipeline.
 Thirteen housing schemes already in procurement and worth over £1.2bn will continue to be supported during the current spending review period.
 A further twenty-five housing schemes under contract will also continue to be supported, however funding support will be withdrawn for a further 13 pipeline schemes – those that had not already had their outline business cases approved – that would have cost an additional £1.9bn.

-A complete list of those schemes and procurement and in the pipeline is also available.
+A complete list of those schemes and procurement and in the pipeline is available on request.

 We are responsible for administering the housing PFI programme.
 We provide support to local authorities running PFI projects to help maximise outputs from the available funding, and will work with those authorities with pipeline schemes to look at possible ways of achieving their ambitions through non-PFI routes.